Fiction Consultations with Robert Long Foreman

 • Novels, up to 300 pages in length, $795

-All manuscripts should be double spaced and formatted in 12-point font.
-The deadline to submit work for this consultation program is July 31.
-Rebecca will complete her work and respond to all participants by August 31.
+All manuscripts should be double-spaced and formatted in 12-point font.
+The deadline to submit work for this consultation program is October 31.
+Robert will complete his work and respond to all participants by November 30.

 Consultations